Skip to content

 Sherwin Williams Oyster White

-Oyster White is tied with Shoji White as my favorite off-whites.
+Oyster White is tied with Shoji White as my favorite off-white.
 It’s pretty neutral and beige, but still reads “cream.”

 Oyster White has an LRV of 72.